bbc/psammead/scripts/talos/README.md

 #### How do we test Talos PRs?

-If the PR just updates the dev dependencies there wouldn't be any testing required from the test team.But if there are other dependencies updated then a regression testing along with testing of the changes that have gone in that version for the individual component is required.
+If the PR just updates the dev dependencies there wouldn't be any testing required from the test team.
+But if there are other dependencies updated then a regression testing along with testing of the changes that have gone in that version for the individual component is required.

 #### When a Talos PR gets conflicts how can I rebase/recreate it?